 As described further below, the Applicant has designed the Facility to be sited 100 feet from wetlands, ponds, and streams as defined by the Town of Glen Solar Law (2022) to the maximum extent practicable, see Revised Figures 1 and 5.
 The Applicant provided a wetland delineation report for the Facility Site, see Appendix 14-1.
-Any ponds that were delineated during that survey are considered palustrine unconsolidated bottom wetlands (PUB),and are included as necessary in Table 2.
-However, there are certain limited areas where it was not possible to site components 100 feet or more from wetlands, ponds, and streams, see Table 1.
+Any ponds that were delineated during that survey are considered palustrine unconsolidated bottom wetlands (PUB) and are included as necessary in Table 2.
+Since ponds are not defined in the Town of Glen Solar Law (2022), the Applicant has provided information in Table 2 for both jurisdictional and non-jurisdictional pond features.
+There are certain limited areas where it was not possible to site components 100 feet or more from wetlands, ponds, and streams, see Table 1.
 The Applicant is requesting limited relief from the Town of Glen Solar Law Section 5(2)(b)(iii).
 Setbacks for wetlands, ponds, and streams.
-The Applicant is requesting relief from the wetlands and streams outlined below in Table 2.
+The Applicant is requesting relief from the wetlands, streams, and ponds outlined below in Table 2.